 • The horror film and genre

-• Key producers and filmmakers in horror cinema and their respective approaches to style
+• Key films and filmmakers in horror cinema

 What will I achieve?